Interferon-stimulated gene

 An interferon-stimulated gene (ISG) is a gene that can be expressed in response to stimulation by interferon.
 Interferons bind to receptors on the surface of a cell, initiating protein signaling pathways within the cell.
 This interaction leads to the expression of a subset of genes involved in the innate immune system response.
-ISGs are commonly expressed in response to viral infection, but also during bacterial infection and in the presence of parasites.It's currently estimated that 10% of the human genome is regulated by interferons (INFs).
+ISGs are commonly expressed in response to viral infection, but also during bacterial infection and in the presence of parasites.
+It's currently estimated that 10% of the human genome is regulated by interferons (IFNs).
 Interferon stimulated genes can act as an initial response to pathogen invasion, slowing down viral replication and increasing expression of immune signaling complexes.
 There are three known types of interferon.
 With approximately 450 genes highly expressed in response to interferon type I. Type I interferon consists of INF-α, INF-β, INF-ω and is expressed in response to viral infection.
 ISGs induced by type I interferon are associated with viral replication suppression and increase expression of immune signaling proteins.
 Type II interferon consists only of INF-γ and is associated with controlling intracellular pathogens and tumor suppressor genes.
 Type III interferon consists of INF-λ and is associated with viral immune response and is key in anti-fungal neutrophil response.